 Policies that aim to remove the barriers faced by people looking to climb the income ladder should be rigorously discussed and pursued, but such a goal will require a deeper understanding of the tradeoffs at play within a public policy context.
 There is a stark difference between a focus on boosting absolute upward economic mobility and simply attempting to reduce income inequality.
 At first glance, these goals might seem complimentary, but such mutual compatibility is shockingly rare.

-Gonzalo Schwarz is the President and CEO of the Archbridge Institute, a non-profit organization focused on lifting barriers to human flourishing.
+Gonzalo Schwarz is the President and CEO of the Archbridge Institute.
+Follow his work @gonzaloschwarz and subscribe to his newsletter, Living the Dream.